rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 All these operators (ternary, `===`, `==`, arithmetic) are built in language constructs, not generic functions.
 TS must handle them one by one.
 That is a lot of work and complexity.
 Compare this to our "placebo" group of languages where equivalent operators are just functions, no special case treatment is needed.
 Also these functions have very clear, you guessed it, types.

+Subtyping (we will discuss it in next post) adds another layer of complexity that is not present in our "placebo" group.

-Gradual typing over JS is, clearly, not a very easy thing to do, so the types have to be complex and type checking has to be somewhat buggy.
-This explains the various compilation glitches in previous notes.
+Gradual typing over JS is, clearly, not a very easy thing to do, the types have to be complex and type checking has to be a little messy.

-To us, TS users, type complexity translates to a sometimes confused type checker requiring developer intervention when types get just a little more involved.
+To us, TS users, type complexity translates to a sometimes confused type checker requiring developer intervention when types get a little more involved.
-For a comparison, I could write a whole application in Haskell (assuming Haskell with no language extensions) without specifying a type even once, all types fully inferred by the type checker.
+For a comparison, I could write a whole application in Haskell (no language extensions) without specifying a single type.
+I can relying on the type checker to infer all the types used in my program.
 (Not that I would really want to do that, I like defining types.
 It is about the type checker's ability to help me more and needing less of my help.)

 I view it as a trade-off:  suffer a little because of type complexity but see your code when debugging JavaScript _vs_ introduce a language that has nicer types, compiles down to JS, and assume that you will not be debugging the generated JS.